Prepare Your Home

 Make Sure You Have Supplies

 We recommend a few basic supplies for your puppy.
 For example, a puppy carrier, puppy treats, puppy chow of course, and some chew toys.
 Ask the breeder what kind of puppy chow they have been feeding and try to match it.
 Switching food and homes at the same time can be a little too much for a puppy.
-Here is a brand of food we would highly recommend to switch to they have all kinds of pet care stuff from food to treats, and wellness and even shampoo.
+Here is a brand of food we would highly recommend to switch to.
+They have all kinds of pet care items from food to treats, and wellness and even shampoo: Visit http://mynewpuppyfood.com

 And of course, tell us how it went!
 We would love to hear about it.
 Just drop us a line or submit a testimonial online.